-Step Two: If a student continues to be absent without an appropriate excuse and the total of non-attendance days is ten (10) a second letter notifying the parent(s) or guardian(s) of the attendance concern and request for a diversion meeting with the school's attendance designee.
+Step Two: If a student continues to be absent without an appropriate excuse and the total of non - attendance days is ten (10) a letter will be sent notifying the parent(s) or guardian(s) requesting them to contact the school to schedule a diversion meeting with the School Adjustment Counselor.
 The meeting will focus on the concerns associated with the student’s attendance and develop an action plan to support improved attendance.

 Step Three: If a student continues to be absent from school without appropriate excuse or the parent did not participate in an attendance diversion meeting then the following actions may be taken:

-- The school’s administrator (or designee) may be obliged to file a Failure to Cause School Attendance with the Milrford District
+- The school’s administrator (or designee) may be obliged to file a Failure to Cause School Attendance with the Milford District Court.

 - The school’s administrator or designee may be obliged to file a 51-A for educational neglect with the Department of Children and Families.